-Trigger monitoring results and exceedances are tabulated in the following section, and shown graphically in Figures F-1 to F-26, Appendix F.
+Trigger monitoring results and exceedances are tabulated in the following section, and shown graphically in Figures F-1 to F-20 (surface water flow and temperature results) and Figures F-21 to F-27 (wetland drivepoint water level results), Appendix F. Copies of trigger exceedance correspondence for 2022 are provided in Appendix F-1.